skip to main content

 Purpose

 To provide guidelines for eligible expenses, limitations, conditions, and procedures for reimbursement of expenses incurred by anyone in the organization making an expense claim.
-It applies to expenses paid through an OntarioMD (OMD) corporate credit card and to reimbursements for expenses paid directly.
+It applies to expenses paid through an OntarioMD corporate credit card and to reimbursements for expenses paid directly by the employee.

 Scope